grid-rbx/crate/README.md

 Crate is a GraphQL wrapper of the Roblox API that allows you to receive the data you need.

 ## Usage
-To use Crate, make a GraphQL request to `https://crate.gridrbx.tech/`.
+To use Crate, make a GraphQL request to `https://crate.gridapp.tech/`.

-You can learn about the types [here](https://docs.gridrbx.tech/crate).
+You can learn about the types soon.

 ## Contributing
 As the Roblox API is updated quite often, Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.